thomassuedbroecker/ce-cns-problem/documentation/setup-example.md

 * Expected costs for the workshop

 `Code Engine` has a `free tier` per month and we expect, if you haven't used that `free tier` in current month, you can execute the workshop without creating any additional costs.
-For the monitoring and logging we will use free `lite plans` for the service instances [IBM Cloud Monitoring](https://cloud.ibm.com/docs/monitoring?topic=monitoring-getting-started#getting-started) and
+For the monitoring and logging we will use free `lite plans` for the service instances of [IBM Cloud Monitoring](https://cloud.ibm.com/docs/monitoring?topic=monitoring-getting-started#getting-started) and
  [IBM Cloud Log Analysis](https://cloud.ibm.com/docs/log-analysis?topic=log-analysis-getting-started#getting-started).

-Here you can find the [`Code Engine` actual pricing](https://www.ibm.com/cloud/code-engine/pricing).
+Here you find the actual [`Code Engine` pricing](https://www.ibm.com/cloud/code-engine/pricing).
 The image blow shows a screen shot from `26.
 May 2021` of the `free tier`.

 ![](images/cns-ce-pricing-20210526.png)